Murder of Amore Wiggins

 Amore Joveah Wiggins, formerly known as Opelika Jane Doe (born January 1, 2006 – c.
 2011) was a formerly unidentified murder victim whose skeletal remains were found in a trailer park in Opelika, Alabama.
-Her identity was not known until nearly 11 years later in January 2023.
+Her identity was not known until nearly 11 years later, in January 2023.
 Wiggins's father, Lamar Vickerstaff, was subsequently charged with felony murder and failure to report a missing child, while her step-mother, Ruth Vickerstaff, was charged with the latter.
-If convicted, Lamar would face up to life imprisonment without the possibility parole or the death penalty, and Ruth would face up to 10 years in prison.
+If convicted, Lamar would face up to life imprisonment without the possibility of parole or the death penalty, and Ruth would face up to 10 years in prison.

 Discovery

 On January 28, 2012, a resident discovered a skull at Brook Haven Trailer Park, 1775 Hurst St. in Opelika, Alabama.
 Police searched the surrounding area and found more remains, including a pink, long-sleeve shirt with heart buttons and ruffles, nearby on a creek bank.
 It is unknown if that shirt belonged to the victim.